photobooth-app/photobooth-docs/docs/setup/configuration/synchronize.md

 | local filesystem                                                  | This type is used for data duplication only, not intended to be used to share QR codes.                                                                                                                                                               |
 | [other, see rclone overview](https://rclone.org/overview/) custom |                                                                                                                                                                                                                                                       |

-The general procedure to setup synchronization is as follows:
+The general procedure to setup synchronization is as follows.
+A full example using a FTP/HTTPs server is described in the next chapter.

 - In the Admin Center go to Configuration → Synchronizer → Set Enabled to on, save config and apply.
-- Rclone is started in the background during the app's runtime, you can access the Rclone web-UI on the same device browsing to (<http://localhost:5572>)
+- Rclone is started in the background during the app's runtime, you can access the Rclone web-ui on the same device browsing to <http://localhost:5572>.
 - Configure a remote in Rclone.
 There are many storage types supported, please see the Rclone+Service provider documentation how to setup.
+The remotes can be configured easily in Rclone's web-ui.
-- After having the remote configured, in the remotes tab, add a new remote and select the newly created remote name.
+- After having the remote configured, in the app's synchronization configuration, add a the newly created remote name.
 - Save the configuration.
 - Take a picture and check the logs for issues during uploading.
 - If there are no errors, double check at the service provider webpage, that all media files have been uploaded as expected.